 Drag another table to the canvas.
 When you see the "noodle" between the two tables, drop that table.

 The Edit Relationship dialog box opens.
 Tableau automatically attempts to create the relationship based on existing key constraints and matching fields to define the relationship.
-If it can't determine the matching fields, you will need to select them.
+If it can't determine the matching fields, you’ll need to select them.

 To add multiple field pairs: After you select the first pair, click Close, and then click Add more fields.